Peter Jackson takes fan questions in excerpt from ‘Hobbit’ live event

 Jackson says that post is “due to be completed two days before the premiere, hopefully.”
 Though this rolls off his tongue playfully, I don’t think he is joking.
 It’s full speed ahead for Jackson and his talented team of animators and composers; An Unexpected Journey premieres this Wednesday, November 28 in New Zealand and then it comes to the States December 14.
 A tenth vlog is teased at the end, one that will take fans to the movie’s big Wellington premiere.

-Note: In the craze known as Comic Con I must have missed vlog #8 and never posted it.
+Editor’s note: In the craze known as Comic Con I must have missed vlog #8 and never posted it.
 I made sure to embed it after the break in case you missed it, too.
 In it Jackson takes us to San Diego and presents the Hobbit footage he screened in front of a packed panel.
-(Click here for more…)
+Continue reading ‘The Hobbit’ production vlog #9

 ‘Hobbit’ inspired in-flight safety video is a must-see for fans